capital-american/Capital-American-Shaman/src/pages/blog/2020-06-05-cbd-dosage-vs-serving-size.md

 In addition to the individual factors of each person, potency, type and quality of the CBD used will also impact the amount of CBD you should take.
 The potency of a product refers to the concentration and strength of CBD in a product.
 Potency is measured is milligrams.
 The product must contain the[ CBD milligrams](https://cbdamericanshaman.com/blog/time-to-increase-your-milligrams-knowledge) listed on the packaging for legal distribution in the United States.
 Some single-serve CBD products, like CBD teas and gummies, will provide the CBD milligrams per serving on the front of the package.
 Other products, like CBD oils, tinctures, and water solubles, will have the total CBD milligrams for the entire product/container listed on the front of the product.
 Most CBD manufactures list the CBD per serving on the back of the product to make it easier to determine what amount to take.
 Potency in CBD products varies; one full dropper of one CBD oil may contain a different amount of CBD than a full dropper of another oil.
 Be sure to observe the serving size label and not just total amount listed on the front of the container.

 As with anything, the ideal amount of CBD varies from person to person because their bodies and endocannabinoid systems are different.
 Not everyone will experience the effects of CBD the same way.
 Some people may need a small amount of CBD per day to provide a positive mental state while others may use a larger amount for pain relief.Exercise patience when trying to determine what CBD amount works best for you, sometimes it takes a while to get it just right.

+##### Talk to your Doctor.

+When it comes to determining which "dosage" of CBD you should use, talking to your doctor is going to be your best bet.
+While not all doctors will be able to provide information on CBD — depending on the laws in your state — some may be of great benefit in helping to recommend dosages/servings of high-quality brands.
+Consult with with your doctor prior to trying CBD, especially if you’re currently taking any medications.

 **CBD Dosage Takeaways**